-All professional, salaried, and hourly employees are paid monthly.
+All professional and salaried employees are paid monthly.
+Hourly employees are paid semimonthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2022-2023 school year follows:
+The schedule of pay dates for the 2023-2024 school year follows: